sujit-rai/tutorial-vae.github.io/index.md

 - One can question what can we leverage out of such model.
 So lets see some use cases :
 	> We can generate data points following P(X) on the fly.
 	>
 	> Henceforth we need not save the dataset once we learn a generative model on it.
+Mathematically we learn the marginal distribution on X.
 	>
 	> Moreover one can look learning a generative model as representation learning.
 (An intuitive explanation for seeing it as representation learning is that if a model can produce instances similar to training data distribution then it must have learnt some useful properties about the training instances too).
 	>